SynaptekResearch/hue-alarm/README.md

 This project is a simple Philips HUE based alarm system.
 Whenever a HUE motion sensor is triggered, the application sends a GET request to a predefined http address.
 This can either be a SMS gateway or a HTTP push notification service.

+# Support and liability

+I an willing to give support, but in a limited way.
+Issues with compilation / go / glide are specifically NOT supported.
+I presume you know what you are doing.
+Also: this package is delivered without guarantees; that means I am not liable for anything.
+So if your house burns down or your wife gets pregnant or anything related to the use of this software: it's on you.

 # Setup guide

 ## Compile the binary